sibiantony/ssleuth/README.md

 ![Screenshot mozilla.org](https://addons.cdn.mozilla.net/img/uploads/previews/full/139/139596.png)

-This was developed with the intent to rate the encryption ciphers used in an SSL connection.
+This was developed with the intent to rate the encryption ciphers used in an SSL/TLS connection.
 The project maintains a list of cipher suites that are shipped with Firefox and a rank for each of them.
 The rankings are mainly inspired from Qualys's SSL labs server testing tool.
 The SSL labs testing is meant for web servers, more sophisticated and is much more